jina-ai/docs/chapters/tutorials/index.rst

 There are still a lot of concepts to learn.
 So stay tuned for our next tutorials.

-If you have any issues following this tutorial, you can always get support from our [Slack community](https://slack.jina.ai/)
+If you have any issues following this tutorial, you can always get support from our `Slack community <https://slack.jina.ai/>`_

 Community
 ----------------------------------

-- [Slack channel](https://slack.jina.ai/) - a communication platform for developers to discuss Jina.
+- `Slack community <https://slack.jina.ai/>`_ - a communication platform for developers to discuss Jina.
-- [LinkedIn](https://www.linkedin.com/company/jinaai/) - get to know Jina AI as a company and find job opportunities.
+- `LinkedIn <https://www.linkedin.com/company/jinaai/>`_ - get to know Jina AI as a company and find job opportunities.
-- [Twitter](https://twitter.com/JinaAI_) - follow us and interact with us using hashtag `#JinaSearch`.
+- `Twitter <https://twitter.com/JinaAI_>`_  - follow us and interact with us using hashtag `#JinaSearch`.
-- [Company](https://jina.ai) - know more about our company, we are fully committed to open-source!
+- `Company <https://jina.ai>`_ - know more about our company, we are fully committed to open-source!

 License
 ----------------------------------

 Copyright (c) 2021 Jina AI Limited.
 All rights reserved.

 Jina is licensed under the Apache License, Version 2.0.
-See [LICENSE](https://github.com/jina-ai/jina/blob/master/LICENSE) for the full license text.
+See `LICENSE <https://github.com/jina-ai/jina/blob/master/LICENSE>`_ for the full license text.